In-patient luxury rehab center in Thailand

 Eye movement desensitization and reprocessing (EMDR) is an individual therapy treatment that takes on a different approach than other treatments for dissociative disorders.
 Instead of focusing on altering the thoughts, feelings, and responses that result from a traumatic event, EMDR therapy focuses on the memory itself.

-4. Dialectic-behavior therapy
+4. Dialectical behavior therapy

 5. Family therapy